-8 Reasons Why Locals Prefer Universal Orlando Resort Over Walt Disney World was written by Mia Reed and originally appeared on Money Saved is Money Earned.
+8 Reasons Why Locals Prefer Universal Orlando Resort Over Walt Disney World was written by Mia Reid and originally appeared on Money Saved is Money Earned.
+Mia Reid is a University of Central Florida graduate with a Bachelor of Arts in English – Creative Writing.
+She specializes in writing, editing, search engine optimization, as well as graphic design, and digital marketing.
 It has been republished with permission.
+Please note that contributing opinions are that of the author.
+They are not always in strict alignment with our own opinions.

 Plans to visit Orlando in the upcoming future?
 Most families traveling to the City Beautiful make arrangements for visiting Walt Disney World, with four theme parks, two water parks, shopping at Disney Springs, and world-class restaurants.
 But, you shouldn’t skip out on seeing more than the Mouse.
 Orlando locals even prefer Universal Orlando Resort over Walt Disney World any day.